eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">WPNot_02<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 The common set of information to be notified about a Wallet Provider SHALL include: 1.
 Identification data: i.
 MS/Country of establishment, ii.
 Name as registered in an official record, iii.
 Where applicable: a.
 Business registration number from an official record, and b.
 Identification data from the official record.
 2. Wallet Provider trust anchors, i.e., public keys and name as per point 1. b. above, supporting the authentication of Key Attestations and Wallet Instance Attestations issued by the Wallet Provider.
-3. Name and reference number of the certified Wallet Solution(s) provided by the Wallet Provider.
+3. Trust anchors for WIA and KA revocation lists, i.e., public keys and name supporting the authentication of any Attestation Status Lists used to revoke WIAs and KAs issued by the Wallet Provider.
+4. Name and reference number of the certified Wallet Solution(s) provided by the Wallet Provider.
+5. The URL at which PID Providers, Attestation Providers, and other entities can retrieve the relevant Attestation Status Lists for WIAs and KAs.

-*Note: a) See [[Topic 9](./annex-2.02-high-level-requirements-by-topic.md#a236-topic-9-wallet-unit-attestation-and-wallet-instance-attestation)] and [[Topic 38](./annex-2.02-high-level-requirements-by-topic.md#a2322-topic-38-wallet-unit-revocation)] for the definition of the KA and WIA. b) A Wallet Provider does not need an access certificate to interact with Wallet Units.*
+*Note: a) See [Topic 9][topic-9]] and [Topic 38][topic-38]] for the definition of the KA and WIA. b) A Wallet Provider does not need an access certificate to interact with Wallet Units. c) Regarding point 3, see section 6.3.2.4 of the ARF main document. d) Regarding point 5: This could be the domain name only, as the full URL containing the ASL relevant for an individual WIA or KA will anyway be included in that WIA or KA.*

 </div>
 </div>